opencaesar/opencaesar.github.io/_events/2025-03-25-onto-Nexus-Workshop-2025.md

 ## This Edition

-- This edition is proposed to be held in alongside [MODELS 2025](https://conf.researchr.org/home/models-2025).
+- This edition is proposed to be held alongside [MODELS 2025](https://conf.researchr.org/home/models-2025).
 Stay tuned for details!

 ## onto:Nexus Forum